arufa-research/junokit/packages/junokit/sample-project/js/README.md

 - Install `Junokit` if not yet installed.

   - `yarn global add junokit` will install the `junokit` system-wide.
-  - To check if installed, run command `junokit` and thsi should list out the possible commands.
+  - To check if installed, run command `junokit` and this should list out the possible commands.

 - Compile and deploy Smart Contracts: